Fort Ontario Emergency Refugee Shelter

 The Fort Ontario Emergency Refugee Shelter, also known as "Safe Haven", located in Oswego, New York was the first and only refugee center established in the United States during World War II.
-From 1944 to 1945, the shelter housed almost 1000 European refugees, predominantly of Jewish descent.
+From 1944 to 1945, the shelter housed 982 refugees from Nazi-occupied Europe, of whom 912 were Jewish and the others were not.
 The effort was called "Safe Haven".
-The refugee shelter is now the Safe Haven Museum and Education Center.
+The refugee shelter is now the Safe Haven Holocaust Refugee Shelter Museum.
+The shelter was established by the War Refugee Board.
+Including non-Jewish refugees was a way for the Roosevelt Administration to make the project palatable to the American public.

-Refugee shelter creation

-On June 12, 1944, the Fort Ontario Emergency Refugee Shelter was established in Oswego, New York by order of President Franklin D. Roosevelt and was operated by the War Relocation Authority.
-It was the first and only refugee center established in the United States.
-In August 1944, the shelter received 982 refugees of predominantly Jewish descent and of various national backgrounds, especially Yugoslavian, Austrian, Polish, German and Czechoslovakian.

-Location and history
+Location

 Fort Ontario was located on 80 acres that overlooked Lake Ontario.
 The purpose of the fort changed multiple times throughout its history.
 At various points, it was a British fur trading post, then an active military post for the US Army from the war of 1812 all the way through World War II as well as a major supply depot for its whole active service, then an educational camp for people who were illiterate, before finally being closed on March 15, 1944.
 Oswego, New York, which had benefited from the revenue that came from the soldiers at the fort, sent a delegation to Washington, D.C. to ask for the fort to be reopened.
 The answer was to reopen the fort as a Refugee Shelter.